hossein-git/E-commerce-Pluse-Laravel/README.md

 -  get all comments and non approved comments in admin panel

 #### Home Page
-- Load products with ajax and windows scroll at Front Home page
+- Load products with Ajax and windows scroll in Front Home page
-- Auto complete search with ajax
+- Auto complete search with Ajax

 #### Mobile